Read on and find out how to care for your Kordana rose.

 Ideally, your Kordana rose would have humidity from evaporating soil.
 If you still see the plant dry out, you should mist your Kordana rose.
 Mist it in the morning or on a sunny day.
 The plant should dry before nightfall, or it might catch a fungal disease.

 Check the top 2–3 inches of soil in the rose’s pot.
 If they are dry, the humidity is too low.
+Avoid at all costs overwatering your Kordana rose because the first symptom will be to wilt, but the next step might be dying.

 When and Where To Plant Small Roses?